Pashalik of Yanina: Consolidating power (1809–1820)

 Despite French opposition, Ali seized control of the remainder of the Sanjak of Avlona in 1810, following the assassination of Sephir Bey.
 In 1811, the region of Delvina was reconquered, and the region of Gjirokastër annexed, resulting in the complete annexation of the Sanjak of Delvina.
 At this point, the Pashalik consisted of the entirety of Southern Albania, Epirus (excluding Parga), and Thessaly, as well as the majority of Central Albania and small parts of Macedonia, with all major regional rivals having been defeated.
 These expansions strengthened the autonomy of the region, however a lack of foreign support meant that the Pashalik was still dependent on the Ottoman Empire.
-The Pashalik was composed of an Albanian feudal class and army, with Ali's power being assured by the Greek majority.
-The population of the Pashalik itself was primarily Greek and Albanian.
+The population of the Pashalik itself was mainly Greek and Albanian, and although it was constituted by an Albanian ruling feudal class and army, Ali's power was also assured by the Greeks.
 Also as a result of persecution against local Sarakatsani and Aromanians several families that belonged to those communities were forced to migrate to regions outside Ali's rule.

 On 15 March 1812, Ali sent Greek troops under the command of Thanasis Vagias to destroy the Muslim Albanian village of Kardhiq, after his Muslim Albanian followers had refused to do so.
 This action was ordered in revenge for the rape of his mother and sister, which had occurred in Kardhiq.
 The village was destroyed and 730 of its inhabitants killed.

 In 1812 the settlement of Agia, belonging to Parga, was captured by Daut Bey, nephew of Ali Pasha.
 He then massacred and enslaved the local population.
 A siege of Parga ensued but failed, with Daut being killed during the siege.

 By 1815, the British had established full control of the French territories of the Ionian Islands and Parga, establishing the United States of the Ionian Islands.
 In 1819, the British sold the city of Parga to Ali Pasha (the subject of Francesco Hayez's later painting The Refugees of Parga), resulting in its annexation to the Sanjak of Delvina within the Pashalik.
 This decision was highly unpopular among the predominantly Greek and pro-Venetian population of Parga, who refused to become Muslim subjects and decided to abandon their homes.
 Along with the locals, Klepht and Souliote refugees in Parga fled to nearby Corfu.
 Ali Pasha brought local Cham Albanians to repopulate Parga.

+As a result of the most important clandestine activity in the region was carried out by the Greek underground organisation, Filiki Eteria.
+Its activity had spread widely throughout the towns and villages with support from both klephts and intellectuals.
+The Filiki Eteria had infiltrated to the heart of Ali’s administration.
+Moeroever, after years of subversive activity stoked by nearby Venetian, Russian and French presence, as well as a growing bourgeoisie and literate class, Epirus was fertile ground for the Greek national uprising.